Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Methodology

 The superscripts $S$, $T$, $G$ and $I$ denote that the angular power spectrum is computed using the corresponding weight functions $W^S(z)$, $W^T(z)$, $W^G(z)$ and $W^I(z)$ defined in Equations~(\ref{W_S}), (\ref{W_T}), (\ref{W_G}), (\ref{W_I}), respectively.
 Using Limber approximation \citep{66-1954ApJ...119..655L}, we can compute the angular power spectra by

 where $A,B=\{S,T,G,I\}$, and $P_{\rm m}(k,z)$ is the matter power spectrum calculated by {\tt CAMB} \citep{99-2000ApJ...538..473L}.
-Given gravitational wave localization uncertainties, we adopt $\ell_{\rm max}=300$ \citep{100-2018PhRvD..98h3524O} and employ the linear matter power spectrum, neglecting the effects of neutrino and baryonic feedback.
+Given gravitational wave localization uncertainties, we adopt $\ell_{\rm max}=300$ \citep{100-2018PhRvD..98h3524O} (only for ECS, the corresponding $k_{\rm max}$ is between 0.09 and 0.18 ${\rm Mpc^{-1}}h$ at the effective redshifts of the tomographic bins we consider, see Section \ref{GW Observation} for details), and employ the linear matter power spectrum, neglecting the effects of neutrino and baryonic feedback.

 Considering the shot noise and systematics, the total AGWS clustering power spectrum is

 where $\delta_{ij}$ is the Kronecker delta, and $N_{\rm sys}^{gw}$ is the systematical noise.
 The cross power spectrum can be written as